 DEFINITION

-Develop, implement, and oversee the City’s housing and Community Development Block Grant (CDBG) programs; design, manage and administer the City’s CDBG annual allocation; serve as the primary point of contact for various housing programs; organize, expand, and implement housing and housing-related program activities; foster partnerships with nonprofit organizations, governmental agencies, and local housing providers; promote housing creation, preservation, and access through collaboration; perform other duties as assigned.
+Develop, implement, and oversee the City’s housing programs; serve as the primary point of contact for various housing programs; organize, expand, and implement housing and housing-related program activities to achieve the City’s strategic objectives and priorities; compile, monitor and analyze program data and statistical information; assist with the administration of CDBG (Community Development Block Grant) program and HUD (US Department of Housing and Urban Development) funded projects; perform other duties as assigned.

 JOB CLASSIFICATION